shreyasminocha/comp517-project/proposal/README.md

 Detail a few specific elements of the problem that are necessary to understand the work.
-This can be an expanded version of the problem as mentioned in the introductor paragraph.
+This can be an expanded version of the problem as mentioned in the introductory paragraph.

 ### Proposed Approach and Evaluation Plan